Hello-Pork-Belly/hz-oneclick/docs/README.md

 See [File permissions and ownership](permissions.md) for the canonical ownership and permission guidance.

+## Configuration files

+See [Configuration file locations](config.md) for how to locate active config files and common paths with placeholders.

 ## Default install paths (placeholders)

 | Purpose | Example path | Notes |